python-attrs/cattrs/docs/basics.md

 ```

-Now if we use this hook to structure a `Model`, through the ✨magic of function composition✨ that hook will use our old `int_hook`.
+Now if we use this hook to structure a `Model`, through ✨the magic of function composition✨ that hook will use our old `int_hook`.

 ```python
 >>> converter.structure({"a": "1"}, Model)